teachhaylim/teachhaylim/README.md

 ### 🧑 About Me

-- 👨🏻‍💻 I’m currently working on something cool;
+- 👨🏻‍💻 I’m currently working on something cool
-- 📫 How to reach me: teachhaylim12@gmail.com;
+- 📫 How to reach me: teachhaylim12@gmail.com
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
 - 👨‍💻 A JavaScript, Flutter & Dart enthusiast

 <!-- ## 🛡️ My GitHub Stats -->